theSukram/theSukram/README.md

-## Sobre mi
+## About me

-- 🎓 Estudiante de Marketing Digital con mentalidad técnica
+- 🎓 Digital Marketing Student
-- 💻 Apasionado por el hacking ético, el desarrollo app + web y la IA
+- 💻 Passionate about ethical hacking, software development and AI
-- 📚 Actualmente aprendiendo ciberseguridad de forma autodidacta, preparándome para --> eJPT
+- 🥷 Currently self-taught cybersecurity, preparing for --> eJPT
-- 🚀 No busco solo ideas bonitas, sino soluciones a problemas reales
+- 💡 I'm not just looking for pretty ideas, but solutions to digital problems
-- 🛠️ Trabajo en mi camino para ser una mente híbrida entre el marketing, la tecnología y el emprendimiento
+- 🚀 I work daily on my path to becoming a hybrid mind between marketing, technology
 <br>